-- erecting fences to separate different land classes in accordance with an approved land management plan - erecting fences primarily and principally to keep animals out of areas affected by land degradation in order to prevent or limit further damage and assist in reclaiming the areas - constructing a levee or similar improvements - constructing drainage works other than the draining of swamps or low-lying land - primarily and principally to control salinity or assist in drainage control
+- erecting fences to separate different land classes in accordance with an approved land management plan - erecting fences primarily and principally to keep animals out of areas affected by land degradation in order to prevent or limit further damage and assist in reclaiming the areas - constructing a levee or similar improvements

-- an operation primarily and principally for eradicating or exterminating animal pests from the land - an operation primarily and principally for eradicating, exterminating or destroying plant growth detrimental to the land - an operation primarily and principally for preventing or combating land degradation other than by the use of fences, or - an extension, alteration or addition to any of the assets described in the first four dot points or an extension of an operation described in the fifth to seventh dot points.
+- constructing drainage works other than the draining of swamps or low-lying land - primarily and principally to control salinity or assist in drainage control - an operation primarily and principally for eradicating or exterminating animal pests from the land - an operation primarily and principally for eradicating, exterminating or destroying plant growth detrimental to the land - an operation primarily and principally for preventing or combating land degradation other than by erecting fences, or - an extension, alteration or addition to any of the assets described in the first four dot points or an extension of an operation described in the fifth to seventh dot points.

-A landcare operation also includes expenditure for:
+A landcare operation also includes:

-- a repair of a capital nature to an asset which is deductible under a landcare operation - constructing a structural improvement that is reasonably incidental to levees or drainage works deductible under a landcare operation - a repair of a capital nature, or an alteration, addition or extension to a structural improvement that is reasonably incidental to levees (or similar improvements) or drainage works deductible under a landcare operation.
+- a repair of a capital nature to an asset described in the first four dot points of the preceding paragraph - constructing a structural improvement that is reasonably incidental to levees (or similar improvements) or drainage works deductible as capital expenditure on a landcare operation - a repair of a capital nature, or an alteration, addition or extension to a structural improvement that is reasonably incidental to levees (or similar improvements) or drainage works deductible as capital expenditure on a landcare operation.